 In short, the answer is: maybe.
 It all really depends on what you consider a startup business to be.
-Because there is no real hard and fast rule as to what constitutes a startup business, determining whether we can lend to startups can get a bit complicated.
+Because there is no real hard and fast rule as to what constitutes a startup business, determining whether we can provide startup business loans can get a bit complicated.
 So, in order to better understand this, we dive into exactly what a startup business is:

 Difference Between a Startup and a Small Business

 A simple definition for a startup business would be nice, however, it’s unfortunately not that simple.
 In the world of business, many people consider a ‘startup’ as going beyond a company just getting off the ground.
 The term is usually associated with businesses that are typically technology-oriented and have a high potential for growth.

 This is where a lot of the confusion starts.
 The difference between a ‘traditional’ small business, like a florist or a tradie running their own business, and a startup usually has to do with the nature of the business, its scalability and the implementation of ‘new technologies’.
 Startups and small businesses will have different business models and often begin with very different expectations for growth and scale.
 So startup business loans have a completely different criteria.